All students enrolled in school are required to attend school on a regular basis and to be accountable for the days when they are absent.

 - While there are legal (excusable) reasons for students to miss school, students are not excused from the work they missed.
-The following excused absences are listed in the School Act:
+The following excused absences are listed in the Education Act:

 - Illness or other unavoidable cause, as determined by the Principal,

 - A religious holiday of the denomination to which the student(s) belongs,

 - Days officially suspended,

 - Parent(s) have shown to the Division sufficient cause as to why the student is not required to attend,